 Dean’s List

 Special recognition is given to students who show exceptional academic performance during Fall and Spring Terms.
-The designation “Dean’s List” is awarded a student if, at the end of a given grade reporting period, the student: 1) was enrolled as a full-time, degree-seeking student; 2) earned at least a 3.5 GPA for the grading period, having no incomplete marks, no repeat courses, and at least three letter graded courses; and 3) ranked in the top ten percent of the student body for that grading period.
+The designation “Dean’s List” is awarded a student if, at the end of a given grade reporting period, the student: 1) was enrolled as a full-time, degree-seeking student; 2) earned at least a 3.5 GPA for the grading period, having no incomplete marks, no repeat courses, and at least three 1.0-credit, letter-graded courses; and 3) ranked in the top ten percent of the student body for that grading period.